 Q: What is the significance of the horse in "Stopping by Woods on a Snowy Evening"?

 A: The horse represents practicality and the demands of the physical world.
-It is the voice of reason that reminds the speaker of his obligations and urges him to continue his journey.
+That's why it is the voice of reason that reminds the speaker of his obligations and urges him to continue his journey.
 The horse's impatience highlights the tension between the speaker's desire for escape and the responsibilities that bind him to society.

 Q: What does the phrase "miles to go before I sleep" symbolize?

 A: "Miles to go before I sleep" has two primary interpretations.
-On a literal level, it refers to the physical distance the speaker must travel before reaching his destination and resting.
+Even so, on a literal level, it refers to the physical distance the speaker must travel before reaching his destination and resting.
 On a metaphorical level, "sleep" can be interpreted as death, suggesting the speaker has many more responsibilities and experiences to fulfill before the end of his life.

 Q: Is "Stopping by Woods on a Snowy Evening" a sad poem?